vishvAsa/devaH/AryaH/hindukaH/vAyuH/meta/MT/2019-07-09_matters-of-religion-the-vayaviyaM-kaubera-vratam.md

 To the north of the square he sets up a platform with a silk cloth on it.
 On that he should place an ornate bronze jar with a lid.

 He should thereafter invoke Vāyu and his wife Śivā in the jar and offers them water for arghya and pādya and incense with the following incantation of Mārkaṇḍeya:
-&gt; vāyum āvāhayiṣyāmi
+> vāyum āvāhayiṣyāmi
 sarvagaṃ dīptatejasam ।
 deva vāyo tvam abhy ehi
 sarva-bhūta-jagat-priya ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke Vāyu of blazing splendor, who can go anywhere.
+> I shall invoke Vāyu of blazing splendor, who can go anywhere.
 O Vāyu, dear to all beings and the world, you must come here.
 Please accept this arghya, pādya (water for washing the feet) and incense.

-&gt; śivām āvāhayiṣyāmi
+> śivām āvāhayiṣyāmi
 vāyoḥ patnīṃ prabhāvatīm ।
 śive ‘bhy ehi mahābhāge
 varade kāmarūpiṇī ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke Śivā of great luster, the lady of Vāyu.
+> I shall invoke Śivā of great luster, the lady of Vāyu.
 O highly distinguished goddess Śivā, who can assume any form, the boon-giver, come here.
 Please accept…

 ####### Image
 He then places an image of Kubera inside the jar.
 The image should ideally be fashioned generally following the teaching in this regard of the Bhārgava Mārkaṇḍeya to Vajra, the great-grandson of Kṛṣṇa, the king of Indraprastha:

-&gt; The image of the wealth-giver Kubera should be painted dark green, i.e., the color of a lotus-leaf.
+> The image of the wealth-giver Kubera should be painted dark green, i.e., the color of a lotus-leaf.
 He should be shown as being borne by a naras yakṣa.
 He should have all kinds of golden ornaments with necklaces resting on his belly.
 He should be shown wearing a beautiful cloak.
 He should have four hands and one of his eyes should be yellow.
-&gt;
+>
-&gt;  He must have two fangs in his mouth, and a mustache and beard on his face.
+>  He must have two fangs in his mouth, and a mustache and beard on his face.
 His head is adorned with a jeweled crown.
-&gt;
+>
-&gt; On his left lap, his wife, the beautiful, boon-giving goddess Ṛddhi should be comfortably seated.
+> On his left lap, his wife, the beautiful, boon-giving goddess Ṛddhi should be comfortably seated.
 She should be shown with two hands.
 One of them should be shown hugging the Mahārāja and the other should display a jewel-pot.
-&gt;
+>
-&gt;  In one of his left hands he should be shown holding a jeweled vessel and a gold-spitting mongoose in the other.
+>  In one of his left hands he should be shown holding a jeweled vessel and a gold-spitting mongoose in the other.
 In his two right hands Kubera should be shown with a mace and a śakti missile.
 Beside him there should be his dhvaja with the lion-emblem.
 A palanquin should be shown near his feet and his treasure-chests should be shown beside him in the form of a conch and a lotus filled with treasures.

 If he cannot obtain such an image, any other image that is properly made might be used.
 However, he must use the above teaching of Mārkaṇḍeya for the dhyāna of the great Yakṣa because if he does so he obtains wealth.
 Mārkaṇḍeya gives the following symbolism for the image:

-&gt;  The lord should be seen as the embodiment of all arthaśāstra-s.
+>  The lord should be seen as the embodiment of all arthaśāstra-s.
 It is only by the institutes of arthaśāstra-s does any endeavor of a living-being exist, as was taught by Cāṇakya who devised the overthrow of the barbarous Macedonians.
-&gt;
+>
-&gt; Kubera’s śakti weapon stands for royal power and his gadā represents daṇḍa-nīti.
+> Kubera’s śakti weapon stands for royal power and his gadā represents daṇḍa-nīti.
-&gt; Goddess Ṛddhi represents a full worldly life.
+> Goddess Ṛddhi represents a full worldly life.
-&gt; The jeweled vessel in her hand is the receptacle of good qualities.
+> The jeweled vessel in her hand is the receptacle of good qualities.
 The kingdom over which the Yakṣapati rules is the body itself.
 The lotus and the conch are the reservoirs of all treasures in nature from which wealth perpetually flows.
 His lion flag is desire.
 Hence, he is known as Kāmeśvara in the Yajurveda.
 His two fangs are the reward and the punishment that he metes out.
 He who mediates thus has Kubera dwell in him.

 Having placed the image of the Rājarāja in the jar he invokes him and his retinue and offers them worship with the following incantations:
-&gt; yākṣān āvāhayiṣyāmi
+> yākṣān āvāhayiṣyāmi
 dhānādhyakṣa-samanvitān ।
 āyāntu varadā yakṣās
 trailokya-viditā mama ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the yakṣa-s together with the lord of wealth.
+> I shall invoke the yakṣa-s together with the lord of wealth.
 Let the yakṣa-s renowned in the 3 worlds come to me giving boons.
 Please accept this arghya, pādya (water for washing the feet) and incense.

-&gt; bhadrām āvāhayiṣyāmi
+> bhadrām āvāhayiṣyāmi
 dhanādhipati-sundarīṃ ।
 ehi ṛddhi mahādevi
 varade kāma-rūpiṇī ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the lucky one, the beautiful lady of the lord of wealth.
+> I shall invoke the lucky one, the beautiful lady of the lord of wealth.
 Come, O great boon-giving goddess Ṛddhi of much desired form.
 Please accept…

-&gt; aham āvāhayiṣyāmi
+> aham āvāhayiṣyāmi
 tvām eva nalakūbaram ।
 samabhy ehi mahābhāga
 dhanadasya+ātmasaṃbhava ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall verily invoke you O Nalakūbara.
+> I shall verily invoke you O Nalakūbara.
 May you, O fortunate one born of Dhanada, come here.
 Please accept…

-&gt; aham āvāhayiṣyāmi
+> aham āvāhayiṣyāmi
 śibikāṃ paramāyatām ।
 śibike tvam ihā ‘bhy ehi
 sarva-sattva-sukhaṅkari ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the wide palanquin of Kubera.
+> I shall invoke the wide palanquin of Kubera.
 O palanquin who generates all good and pleasures may you come here.
 Please accept…

-&gt; naram āvāhayiṣyāmi
+> naram āvāhayiṣyāmi
 narādhipati-vāhanam ।
 nara śīghraṃ tvam ‘bhy ehi
 tathā nṛpatināyaka ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the Naras yakṣa who is the vehicle of the king \[Kubera\].
+> I shall invoke the Naras yakṣa who is the vehicle of the king \[Kubera\].
 O Naras may you quickly come here, you have the king as your lord \[Kubera\].
 Please accept…

-&gt; śaṅkham āvāhayiṣyāmi
+> śaṅkham āvāhayiṣyāmi
 nidhi-pravaram uttamam ।
 śīghraṃ śaṅkha tvam abhy ehi
 dhānādhipati-vallabha ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the conch, the foremost of excellent treasures.
+> I shall invoke the conch, the foremost of excellent treasures.
 May you, O conch, quickly come here, the one dear to the lord of wealth.
 Please accept…

-&gt; padmam āvāhayiṣyāmi
+> padmam āvāhayiṣyāmi
 nidhi-pravaram uttamam ।
 padmaṃ śīghraṃ tvam abhy ehi
 mahāvibhava-kāraka ।
 idam arghyaṃ ca pādyaṃ ca
 dhūpo’yaṃ pratigṛhyatām ॥
-&gt; I shall invoke the lotus, the foremost of excellent treasures.
+> I shall invoke the lotus, the foremost of excellent treasures.
 May you, O lotus, quickly come here producing great prosperity.
 Please accept…

 ####### Adoration
 Then he offers flowers, honey and bhakṣaṇa-s to the image of Kubera with the famous incantation from the Taittirīya-āraṇyaka:
-&gt; rājādhirājāya prasahyasāhine । namo vayam vaiśravaṇāya kurmahe । sa me kāmān kāmakāmāya mahyam । kāmeśvaro vaiśravaṇo dadātu ।
+> rājādhirājāya prasahyasāhine । namo vayam vaiśravaṇāya kurmahe । sa me kāmān kāmakāmāya mahyam । kāmeśvaro vaiśravaṇo dadātu ।
 kuberāya vaiśravaṇāya । mahārājāya namaḥ ॥

 He should thereafter make the triple-arghya offerings as ordained by the gāyatrī-s of Vaikhānasa-s:
-&gt; rāja-rājāya vidmahe
+> rāja-rājāya vidmahe
 dhanādhyakṣāya dhīmahi ।
 tan no rājā pracodayāt ॥
 rudra-sakhāya vidmahe